-As at 31 December 2022, the valuation of the sites in operation was updated in the context of the improved results following the Covid-19 pandemic period.
+The latest valuation of the property was determined by management as at 31 December 2022 as a result of the improved results following the Covid-19 pandemic period.

-The fair value of the sites in operation was determined by management based on a multi-period projection and Discounted Cash Flow ('DCF') model.
+The fair value of the sites in operation was determined by management based on a multi-period projection and Discounted Cash Flow ('DCF') model (2023-2031).
 The derived valuation was adjusted for assets amounting to EUR4 million which form an integral part of the property but recognised separately in the related hotel operating company, Phoenicia Hotel Company Limited.

-In the current year, the fair value of the other sites was determined based on multi-period projection and Discounted Cash Flow model, similar to the sites in operation, which based on the information available is deemed to be more suitable.
+The fair value of the other sites was also determined based on multi-period projection and Discounted Cash Flow model, similar to the sites in operation.